Skip to main content

 3. Partial metrics are collected (tokens spent, cost so far, turns completed)

-5. on_failure applies — same as a gate failure (retry, escalate, or fatal)
+5. Retry applies — same flow as a gate failure

 A guard_triggered event is emitted in the ledger with the guard name, reason, and partial metrics.